 Ness Islands – meander along this beautiful walk, which was the inspiration behind Dragonfly In Amber Part Seven ‘Witch -Hunt’, when Brianna and Roger ‘stroll down the narrow walk by the River Ness’.

 Inverness Castle – formerly known as Fort George, was blown up in 1746 during the last stage of the Jacobite Risings by the army of Bonnie Prince Charlie to prevent it falling into the hands of the government troops.
 The Castle then lay in ruins until 1836 when the South part was rebuilt as a Court House.
 The Northern part was then built in 1846 and served as a jail until 1903.
-You are free to visit the Castle viewpoint too, which has recently opened to the public, where you will see magnificent 360 degree views over the city.
-In order to reach the viewpoint, you’ll walk through the prison cell which was used specifically to hold the rich and wealthy prisoners.
-There is a £5 admission fee to those wishing to visit the Castle viewpoint.
+Your tour includes a visit to the Castle viewpoint, where you will see magnificent 360 degree views over the city.
+In order to reach the viewpoint, you’ll walk through the prison cell which was used specifically to hold rich and wealthy prisoners.

-Inverness, as it was in 1745 – Be prepared to step back in time as we walk you through the streets of Inverness to visit the oldest buildings, those that were here during the 1745 Rebellion.
+Inverness, as it was in 1745 – Be prepared to step back in time as we take you on a walking tour through the streets of Inverness to visit the oldest buildings, those that were here during the 1745 Rebellion.
 As well as an ancient Church where Jacobite prisoners were executed after the battle, prepare to experience Inverness as very few have.
-Although the fountain outside Mrs Baird’s Guest House does not stand in Inverness now, it once did, and we will take you to that place, and show you where the ghost would have been seen by Jack Randall.
+Although the fountain outside Mrs Baird’s Guest House does not stand in Inverness now, it once did.
+We will take you to that place, and show you where the ghost would have been seen by Jack Randall.
 We’ll also visit the oldest public house in Inverness.
 This pub is known to be haunted.
 Put it this way, while we were speaking to the Landlord about our tour, the hanging lights directly above us began fizzling and flickering… we have quite a few stories to share with you!
 After your walking tour through Inverness, you’ll be free to enjoy some time to wander around the shops.

-Past Life Regression – your past life regression will be a group session, held in a quiet location.
-This is optional, so it’s at your discretion whether you’d like to experience the past life regression or not.
+Past Life Regression – your past life regression will be held in a quiet location.
+This is optional, so it’s at your discretion whether you’d like to experience it or not.
 It doesn’t cost anything extra, so it’s open to you should you wish to try it.
 There are many who feel a deep connection to particular places, yet are unable to explain why, and they find that exploring their past lives answers many questions for them…